Skip to main content

 Governance contract addresses

-You need the address of the correct governance contract to propose changes and vote on changes.
+You need the address of the correct governance contract (and sometimes the address of the Etherlink Smart Rollup) to propose changes, vote on changes, and trigger approved changes.

 Kernel governance (slow)